S-unya/zero-context/src/pages/blog/IntroductionToGraphQl.md

 There are a few of interesting things to note in these new descriptions of our data relationships.
 We have a described some complex relationships and also introduced a couple of new types.

-The first new type allows a field to be one of multiple other types, as in the `Address` type's `unitNameOrNumber` field, the `AddressUnit` is a `union` type (a single type made up of multiple other types). `union AddressUnit = Int | String` declares that we expect either a number or a string for the values passed to the `unitNameOrNumber` field.
-We could add any number of scalar types or custom types to a "union type".
-As we will see in the Queries section, this is particularly powerful if you want to return different data depending on what returns in the `Query`.
+The first new type is the `Address` type's `unitNameOrNumber` field; the `AddressUnit` is a new `scalar` because it needs to be either a `String` or an `Int`.
+GraphQL doesn't [currently support scalar union types](https://github.com/facebook/graphql/issues/215), but with custom scalars, essentially it is up to the implementation how this is validated.

 Another way to allow different values for a field, but limit it to a limited set of values is to use the `enum` (enumeration) type, like the `Country` enum type.
 Enums allow you to: